 Alternatively, PJM can accommodate Energy Storage Resources co-located with end-use load using a "net excess sale" approach.
 In this case, injections at meter "M6" are wholesale sales by the Energy Storage Resource, while withdrawals at "M6" are a mix of retail purchases by the host retail customer (with corresponding purchases by a Load Serving Entity from the PJM energy market) and purchases of Direct Charging Energy by the Energy Storage Resource.
 In any given month, all energy withdrawn from the grid from the Point Of Interconnection meter shown as "M6" in Figure 1 above is ordinary load (purchased by a Load Serving Entity) or is Load Serving Charging Energy, except for any Direct Charging Energy.
-Monthly energy injected onto the grid as measured at meter "M6" appropriately identifies the monthly quantity of Direct Charging Energy, together with any lost energy associated with the conversion and storage of grid energy for later injection onto the grid.
+Monthly energy injected onto the grid as measured at meter "M6" appropriately identifies the monthly quantity of Direct Charging Energy for later injection onto the grid.
 The Energy Storage Resource may report such losses to PJM through PJM Power Meter, or the Electric Distribution Company may work directly with the Energy Storage Resource to quantify such losses.
 Direct Charging Energy is therefore the sum of monthly injections at meter "M6" plus associated losses.